grafana/agent/docs/user/set-up/install-agent-binary.md

 Install Grafana Agent and get it up and running using a binary file.

 ### Overview
 Binary executables are provided for the most common operating systems.
-Choose from the Assets list on the Releases page that matches your operating system.
+Choose the binary from the Assets list on the Releases page that matches your operating system.

 ppc64le builds are currently considered secondary release targets and do not have the same level of support and testing as other platforms.